You wouldn’t think that modern woman has much in common with goddesses from Ancient Greece.

 If you’re a woman reading this, I hope you managed to see yourself in one or two of these.

 I believe I am probably an Aphrodite/Artemis combo myself.
-Those are the feminine energies I have mostly identified with in life until now.
+Those are the feminine archetypes I have mostly identified with in life until now.

 I have found increasing my consciousness of the various energies to be a useful thing for self-awareness.
 Like other psychological maps, it allows me to see where I am best suited in life, affirm my positive qualities and understand my areas of challenge.